Director of Student Experience and Enhancement, University of Liverpool

 Stephen was appointed Chief Executive of the ISE in June 2013.
 Prior to joining the ISE, he was Head of Graduate Recruitment UK & Ireland at EY.
 Stephen has extensive experience in the recruitment and development of students, both graduates and school leavers.
 In addition to his current role, Stephen sits on several steering groups related to higher education and is a trustee of Ashorne Hill Management College.
 In 2019 he was appointed as a special advisor to Dame Shirley Pearce’s TEF review.
 He has presented to various committees in the Houses of Parliament and often appears in national and local media.

-Alan is the Associate Director, Student Success at QUT.
-He leads five portfolio areas that oversee six multidisciplinary teams in each of the 6 QUT faculties.
-The embedded teams provide support in career development, language and learning and STEM, with the primary aim of embedding support into curriculum while also addressing ongoing retention challenges.
-Prior to this role Alan managed the Careers and Employment Service for over ten years.
-He is a longstanding Management Committee member of the National Association of Graduate Career Advisory Services (NAGCAS) and was President from 2010 until 2014.
-He is a member of the CICA executive and also sits on the board of Graduate Careers Australia.
-Alan has over 20 years experience in the career development field with the last 15 being in HE sector.
-During that time he was part of three citation awards from the Australian Learning and Teaching Council (ALTC).
-He is a tragic 70’s music rock lover and plays his guitar (very badly).
+Alan is the Deputy Director Student Success at Curtin University.
+He leads a team that spans the student journey from orientation to graduation.
+He looks after three main teams, orientation and transition, Careers and Employability and the (new) Social Impact Hub.
+Alan was previously Associate Director, Student Success at QUT, and prior to that managed Careers and Employment for over ten years.
+He is a longstanding Management Committee member of the National Association of Graduate Career Advisory Services (NAGCAS) and was President from 2010 – 2014.
+He sits on the Career Industry Council of Australia (CICA) executive and chairs the board of Graduate Careers Australia.
+Alan has over 20 years’ experience in the career development field, the majority of which has been in the Higher Education sector.
+During that time, he was part of three citation awards from the Australian Learning and Teaching Council (ALTC).
+He is a tragic 70’s music rock lover and plays his guitar (very badly) and sings.

 Executive Director, South African Graduate Employers Association